ssatguru/BabylonJS-EditControl.java/README.md

 You can embed this in your Babylonjs application to provid those same capabilities.

-Currenlty has the following features
+Currently has the following features

 * Translate
 * Snap Translate